-- Overview: System recovery when connection to entry gate is disrupted. - System State: System is operating normally. - Environment State: Connectivity is normal.
+- Overview: Shows that the system can recovery when connection to the entry gate is disrupted. - System State: Operating normally.
+It has been operating for 14 hours, with an average of 10 users entering and exiting per hour. - Environment State: Connectivity is normal.
 Garage is not empty or full (0 < N < 100).
-All physical equipment is functioning. - External Stimulus: The system fails to connect to an entry gate for a sustained length of time (over two minutes, or 100 missed heartbeat messages).
+All physical equipment is functioning. - External Stimulus: The system fails to connect to an entry gate for a sustained length of time (either two minutes, or 100 missed heartbeat messages, have elapsed).